vda-lab/vda-lab.github.io/exercises/rdbms.md

-# RDMS and SQL
+# RDBMS and SQL

 In the following exercises, we will be using `sqlite3`.
 It is a lightweight system for dealing with RDBMS databases that can be stored in normal files on a file system.
+This is in contrast to systems like MySQL which are more widely used, but require to run a dedicated database server.
+Consider `sqlite` is like Microsoft Access, where the whole database itself is nothing more than a file in your directory.

 A tutorial on `sqlite` can be found [here](http://zetcode.com/db/sqlite/) and instruction videos can be found on Youtube.

 We refer to the [description of the datasets](datasets) for more information about what each of them contains.

+For this exercise session, we will consider

+* data modeling
+* data loading
+* data querying

+**CAUTION**: When using sqlite3, make sure that you know whether you are on the **unix command line** (the place you already know and love: for running commands such as `ls`, `cd some_directory`, `less some_file.txt`, etc), and the **sqlite3 command line** (where you can issue SQL commands such as `SELECT column1, column2 FROM some_table;`).
+The **unix command line** is similar to this:

+    jaerts@ip-10-158-90-118:~$

+The **sqlite3 command line** looks like this:

+    sqlite>

+To go from the unix command line to the sqlite3 command line, type:

+    sqlite3 name_of_my_database.db

+To exit the sqlite3 command line and return to the unix command line, type:

+    .quit

+Do *not* try to run SQL commands on the unix command line; do *not* try to run unix commands on the sqlite3 command line...

+Example use for sqlite3 if we want to create a new database called `students`.
+Here's a sample session (obviously do **not** type in the text of the prompt itself...):

+    jaerts@ip-10-158-90-118:~$ sqlite3 students.db
+    sqlite> CREATE TABLE individuals (id INTEGER AUTO_INCREMENT, s_number STRING, first_name STRING, last_name STRING);
+    sqlite> CREATE TABLE courses (id INTEGER AUTO_INCREMENT, course_number STRING, name STRING);
+    sqlite> INSERT INTO individuals (s_number, first_name, last_name) VALUES ('s123456','Tom','Thompson');
+    sqlite> INSERT INTO individuals (s_number, first_name, last_name) VALUES ('s987654','John','Jones');
+    sqlite> SELECT * FROM individuals;
+    sqlite> .quit
+    jaerts@ip-10-158-90-118:~$

+When on the `sqlite3` prompt, type `.help` for a list of `sqlite3`-specific commands (such as `.quit`).

 ## Beers

 Creating the table to hold the data.

-    CREATE TABLE beers(key INTEGER, beer TEXT, type TEXT, alc FLOAT, brewery TEXT);
+    CREATE TABLE beers(id INTEGER, beer TEXT, type TEXT, alc FLOAT, brewery TEXT);

 Select the appropriate field delimiter.